preetamde/preetamde.github.io/Module_03.md

 #### Note:

 It is server who creates CSR.
-That means, key is created by the server.
+That means, key is created by and possible the server.

 ### File Formats

-when file is streams on wire it is 1 and 0.
+When file is streamed on the wire it is 1 and 0.
 So when you transfer certificates on wire it use DER.
 DER stands for Distinguished Encoding Rules

 #### PEM